Menu

 Note that this is a bit of a dummy example to cue you into the important takeaway: using Projectrak (formerly Profields), Jira projects can work as repositories of contextual data that can be inherited by issues while varying from project to project.

-To solve this issue in their change management process, Panasonic created a project layout for component deputies, so every change request would be automatically assigned to component leads and deputy leads for analysis.
+Panasonic created a project layout for component deputies to solve this issue in their change management process, so every change request would be automatically assigned to component leads, and deputy leads for analysis.

 Take a look at this video for more details!